 Heat Maps are a simple way to get an overall view of how users are interacting with your page.
 You’ll be able to see what visitors are clicking on, and more importantly, what they are not clicking on.

 Exit surveys use a technology to engage the visitor just before they abandon your site.
 They are a great way to measure overall task completions rate (the % of visitors that were able to complete the goal of their visit) and offer valuable qualitative feedback from your site visitors.
-Below is an example of the types of questions you would see in an exit survey.

 A page-level survey allows you to uncover friction points related to a specific page on your site.
 These are perfect for your email marketing and social media campaign landing pages.
-Below are some examples.

 Visitor recordings allow you to watch actual site visitors work to complete their task.
 You can even focus recordings on specific areas of your site like the checkout funnel, a form, or any type of special widget like a savings calculator.
 The recordings trace the user’s mouse so you can see its entire path across the page in question (see below example).
 With a little practice, it becomes easy to identify visitors that are frustrated and not able to find what they are looking for.
 This information can provide clues on areas of improvement, especially as it relates to site navigation.
-The below image shows how the user’s mouse is tracked as they engage the page.

 Another low-cost method for site optimization is user testing.
 There are several low-cost service providers for user testing, but perhaps the best known is www.usertesting.com.
 For a small fee per test, you can watch and listen to testers as they perform specific pre-defined tasks.
 If a tester is running into difficulty or is confused about how to complete a task, they will verbalize this in the captured audio.